 Resilience is our ability to overcome adversity; to bounce back.
 And in order to become more resilient, we must have the solid foundation of knowing who we are and showing up as our authentic selves.
 Every day, we are receiving messages telling us who to be and how to live our lives from many different sources.
 I don’t know about you, but I really don’t like being told what to do.
-In previous blogs, we have chatted about fitting in vs. belonging and being authentic and so now, it is time to ask, “Who do YOU want to be?”
+In previous blogs, we have compared fitting in vs. belonging and focused on being authentic and so now, it is time to ask, “Who do YOU want to be?”

 This question may be overwhelming, especially if for years, we have been directed by others on whom we should be and how we should live our lives.
 Answering this question is a deeply important, personal, and spiritual journey that we must each embark upon to not only find fulfillment and contentment with who we truly are, but also to be resilient enough to overcome the challenges we face.